Yumeansfish/AVAS/README.md

 - Skip handling of already–transcoded MP4 files to prevent duplication
 - Upload to a configurable S3 bucket
 - Integration with Google Apps Script for remote page updates
-- Notification support (e.g., email, Slack)
+- Notification by email
-- GUI callback interface for live front-end updates
+- Implement a queue in handler so that the videos entering in the folder in a given interval will be handled together

 ## Environment & Dependencies
 - **Python:** 3.8